Last updated on June 23rd, 2023 at 12:22 pm

 Should any damage happen surrounding your campsite like trees exploding, having your propane tanks closed up and removed from your rig may also be a wise choice.
 Unhooking your rig’s batteries may sound like a pain too, but it doesn’t take much to fry those too- only one lightning strike to be exact!

 The best advice I can give anyone camping during a thunderstorm is to stay inside.
-While it may not be ideal, especially if you unplug your electricity and plumbing, fun can still be had even if it is different than your original expectations.
+While it may not be ideal, especially if you unplug your electricity and plumbing, fun can still be had even if it’s different than your original expectations.

-Bringing battery operated fun is smart, or going traditional with board games and other old fashioned fun might sate some of your guests.
+Bringing battery-operated options is smart, or going traditional with board games and other old-fashioned fun might sate some of your guests.
 Thankfully thunderstorms usually don’t last very long, and once the storm safely passes, camping fun can resume!

 Thunderstorms and lightning strikes are no joke.
 Having a safe place to stay while you wait out a storm is paramount.
 Thankfully, your rig should be able to keep you safe during a thunderstorm, with these other helpful tips!